Read

 Is CHF 600 credited against the 100-hour programme?

 Yes.
 It is credited back when the 100-hour programme is subsequently signed.
-The day does not automatically commit you to that programme.
+The decision to continue remains entirely yours.

 Direct contact